eatonjosh/bit-calc/README.md

 A simple bitcoin profit calculator, for real and hypophetical profit calculations

-Uses Coindesk API for price of BTC
+This program uses Coindesk API for the current price of Bitcoin